„TUC-PostDoc PRAXIS online“ - PostDocs from various universities share their experiences of changing into careers outside academia

 "TUC-PostDoc PRAXIS online"

 Post-doctoral careers largely take place outside academia and universities.
-According to the Federal Report on Early Career Researchers (2021: 202), "only around one in five or one in six doctoral graduates (...) work in the academic system in the long term" and "a large proportion of doctoral graduates work in the private sector ten years after completing their PhD".
+According to the Federal Report on Early Career Researchers (2021: 202), "only around one in five or one in six doctoral graduates (...) work in the academic system in the long term" and "a large proportion of doctoral graduates work in the private sector ten years after completing their doctorate".

-"TUC-PostDoc PRAXIS online" Kick-Off TU Clausthal
+"TUC-PostDoc PRAXIS online" kick-off TU Clausthal

 Date: Monday, 10.11.2025 | 13:30 - 15:00 | via Zoom (link after registration)